qudo-lucas/lmf/readme.md

 # **Lambda Middleware Framework**

 Have you ever wished there was an easy way to have a function run before every route in a serverless environment?
 LMF exists to solve this problem.
+LMF works by reading your middleware file and injecting that logic before every serverless function.

 ## **Installation**
 ```npm install lmf --save-dev```